blackboard/BBDN-BlackboardData-Queries/README.md

 # BBDN-BlackboardData-Queries

-The following format for contributes are as follows:
+The format for contributions is as follows:

 ## Example: Get User By User Id
 /get-user-by-user-id